gvwilson/sdxpy/en/src/editor/index.md

 ## Moving Around {: #editor-move}

 -   Define a `Cursor` to keep track of location

-    -   Multi-cursor editor as an exercise
+[% inc file="editor_move.py" keep="cursor" %]

 -   Move around in response to keys
-    -   But stay inside the text content
+    -   But stay inside the window *and* the text content

+[% inc file="editor_move.py" keep="move" %]

+-   Seems to work, except moving from end of long line up or down to shorter line
+    -   Testing is hard…
+-   Solution is to move and then limit the column

+[% inc file="editor_move_fixed.py" keep="move" %]

 ## Exercises {: #editor-exercises}